Moving to Amsterdam

 We asked people in Amsterdam if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In the Dutch movie theaters you MUST sit where the usher directs you.
 The first time I went to the movies, I just sat where I wanted and I was reprimanded in front of the whole theater!
 Also, you have to bag your own groceries at the supermarkets and if you aren't quick enough, the cashier will yell at you to hurry up!
 Luckily, the Dutch are very forgiving.
-If they know you are a foreigner they'll excuse your ignorant behavior," commented one expat who made the move to Amsterdam.
+If they know you are a foreigner they'll excuse your ignorant behavior," remarked one expat who made the move to Amsterdam.

 Why do people move to Amsterdam?